Research

 You can find here the events in which I participated in the organization, the ones I was in the steering committee, the link on the list of my journal reviews, and the list of the TPCs in which I participated.
 Event organization I organized the following events: Autonomic Computing, Datacenters and Cyberinfrastructure track chair at CCGRID 2019 GreenDays@Toulouse 2018 July 2 and 3 2018: From IoT to Exascale, where are we on advances on energy efficiency and Co2 emissions reduction ?

-Energy and performance monitoring and models for Exascale computing
+Funded PhD position: Energy and performance monitoring and models towards sustainable Exascale computing

 Context High Performance Computing usage is growing from climate science studies to chemical research.
 The increased impact of these computation opens the field of research on how to manage and reduce their energy consumption.
 In the NumPEx project we aim at developing state-of-the-art skills and infrastructures in the field of exascale computing.
 One of the pillars of NumPEx focuses on making exascale computing sustainable.
 To make informed cluster-level scheduling decisions and to provide feedback to users, information on the whole infrastructure is needed.